NoUsername10/Solar-Panel-Visualizer/README.md

 - Live tile values update directly from Home Assistant entity states; recorder data is used only for graphs and health history.
 - Array Health Check for peer comparison, underperformance detection, warm-up handling, smoothing, and low-light guardrails.
 - Panel, Power, Energy, and Custom KPI popups with recorder history graphs.
+- Virtual total Power and Energy histories from panel sensors when no system KPI sensor is configured.
 - Panel comparison graphs inside Power and Energy KPI popups.
 - `1h`, `6h`, and `24h` graph ranges with max, median, and min reference lines.
 - Forecast.Solar overlay support for Home Assistant's default forecast sensors.